The Wins and Losses of Using Delta-8 for Sex

 Delta-8-THC is enjoying a popularity spike due to its availability.
 You can find Delta-8 for sale in all but 14 U.S. states, where it's sold online, in gas stations, in head shops and even at medical marijuana dispensaries.
 Blame it all on a loophole in the 2018 Farm Bill, which inadvertently legalized the milder (albeit still controversial) cannabinoid, bringing forth a wave of Delta-8-THC sales.

 Anecdotally revered for its paranoia-free high and libido-boosting effects, Delta-8 is beginning to drift over into use in the bedroom.
-Is the stuff all it's said to be?
+Is sex on Delta-8 all it's said to be?
 Does its supposed paranoia-free high lend itself to a more robust sexual experience?
 Will its shady legal status ultimately end the scene before it gains more momentum?
 We asked.

 "Ruby" is a Redditor active in the Delta-8 subreddit.
 She came across Delta-8-THC accidentally while she and her partner were mixing weed and sex.
 She doesn't fancy herself a smoker but has in the past enjoyed Delta-8 gummies and tinctures before intimate moments.